 Can a Muslim woman take contraceptives?

-Allah the Almighty has blessed family and child birth with His Grace and has ordained that Muslims must look after and provide for their wives and daughters.
-Having said this, the Lord has not prohibited ‘family planning’ when the birth of more children can become too heavy a burden for the parents or when a Muslim woman is still young and needs more experience in life.
+Allah the Almighty has blessed family and child birth with His Grace.
+This has ordained that Muslims must look after and provide for their wives and daughters.
+Having said this, the Lord has not prohibited ‘family planning’ when the birth of more children can become too heavy a burden for the parents.
+Or when a Muslim woman is still young and needs more experience in life.

 The one mandatory condition allowing a Muslim woman to take contraceptives is her husband’s consent.
 Otherwise, prevention of pregnancy shall be deception, sin.
 ‘Family planning’ is a matter of mutual assent between husband and wife.
-And of course there should be no harm done by the contraceptives to the woman’s health, because God decreed that man must look after himself and avoid any bodily damage willingly done.
+And of course, there should be no harm done by the contraceptives to the woman’s health.
+As God decreed that man must look after himself and avoid any bodily damage willingly done.

 The decision to avoid pregnancy by way of contraceptives must be thoroughly weighed.
 It is indeed God’s Will and Pleasure for Muslims to have as many children as they can bear to have.
 The Lord says to us that many children is a way of multiplying the number of Muslims on earth, a way of helping Muslims combat the infidels and spread the teaching of Islam throughout the world.
 This is the reason why the Lord sends Muslims many children.
 “Then We gave back to you a return victory over them.

 And We reinforced you with wealth and sons and made you more numerous in manpower.”
 (17:6) However, the Lord issues no direct prohibition of birth control.
 Hence after considering in a very diligent manner all pros and cons and after discussing the matter with the husband a Muslim woman may indeed resort to contraceptives.
 Doing so she will understand that this will not bring her any special grace from the Lord, while if she finds it in herself to change her mind, Allah’s reward shall be definitely with her for that.